 I research and teach the literature and culture of early medieval England, focusing on texts written in Old English and Anglo-Latin roughly between the seventh century and the eleventh.
-My work focuses on the relationship between textuality and religious/social practices in medieval law and monastic life with particular attention to manuscript culture and paleography, the cultural implications of literature, and critical theory.
+My work focuses on the relationship between textuality and religious/social practices in medieval law and monastic life, with particular attention to issues of paleography, artistic representation, and the cultural implications of literature.

-I am now beginning work on a new project about early medieval perception and experience, which I envision as two complementary books.
-The first investigates visual and literary representations of sin and the witnessing of evil, asking how early medieval literature visually mediates encounters with violence and atrocity.
+I am also beginning work on a new project about early medieval perception and experience, which I envision as two complementary books.
+The first investigates literary and artistic representations of violence and the witnessing of evil, asking how early medieval literature visually mediates encounters with violence and atrocity.
 The second book, by pleasant contrast, will be about sonic and poetic experiences of joy.

-I also research and teach courses on nineteenth- and twentieth-century medievalism (including the reception of medieval literature and the disciplinary history of Medieval Studies).
+I also research and teach various aspects of nineteenth- and twentieth-century medievalism (including the reception of medieval literature and the disciplinary history of Medieval Studies).
 I have published on these topics in Victorian Poetry and postmedieval, and I am currently editing a collection of essays with R. D. Perry on the influential group of intellectuals, such as Erich Auerbach and Hannah Arendt, whose scholarship on the Middle Ages emerged and flourished in the years after WWII and has had an enduring effect on the shape of Medieval Studies today as well as numerous other fields of study.
-This collection, Thinking of the Middle Ages: Midcentury Intellectuals and the Medieval, is forthcoming from Cambridge University Press.

-My research has been supported by major fellowships from the National Endowment for the Humanities and the American Council of Learned Societies/Mellon Foundation.
+My research has been supported by major fellowships from the American Council of Learned Societies/Andrew W. MellonFoundation and the National Endowment for the Humanities.

-- "Writing Friendship, Mourning the Friend in Late Anglo-Saxon Rules of Confraternity," Journal of Medieval and Early Modern Studies 41.2 (2011): 251-91.
-Download the Article and the Abstract.
-Best Article Prize, Honorable Mention, International Society of Anglo-Saxonists (2013).
+- “Writing Friendship, Mourning the Friend in Late Anglo-Saxon Rules of Confraternity.”
+Journal of Medieval and Early Modern Studies 41, no. 2 (2011): 251-91.
+Download